aileencomer/driving-engine/guides/quick-start/integrate-the-library/Android.md

 <uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />
 <uses-permission android:name="com.google.android.gms.permission.ACTIVITY_RECOGNITION" />
 ```
 __NOTE__: As of Android M, there are several runtime permissions you can also request.
-You'll learn more about when you setup the drive engine in the next step.
+You'll learn more about when you setup the Driving Engine in the next step.

 ## Next Steps
 You should now be able to build your application without any errors.
-If that's working, let's move on to the next step and [setup the drive engine](../setup-drive-engine/Android.md)
+If that's working, let's move on to the next step and [setup the Driving Engine](../setup-drive-engine/Android.md)